Showing 1 - 1 OF 1

 If you need emergency assistance, you can expect to get help from your installation, your branch of service resources.
 There are programs to support you in a variety of situations, including victim assistance, emergencies en route and service-specific relief societies.
 Below, you’ll find types of assistance, contact information, and detailed procedures and guidance to help you through any tough circumstances that you or your family may face.

 For emergency assistance at Joint Base Charleston, please call Security Forces' 24-hour number at 843-963-3600 or 843-963-2695 or you may contact the Sexual Assault Response Coordinator 24-hours a day at 843-963-7272.
 If you are enroute and encounter an emergency situation, call 911 and/or report to your nearest Emergency Room.
 If an emergency might cause a delay in your reporting, notify your chain of command or the appropriate emergency response team at Joint Base Charleston, if necessary.
 Your sponsor can and should be helpful with coordinating notifications to command.

 If a military active duty member experiences problems while enroute to a new base for a permanent change of station, he/she can call or go to the nearest military base or American Red Cross chapter.
-If financial help does not fall within American Red Cross policy or guidelines, a referral will be made to the appropriate aid society: Air Force Aid Society (Air Force and Space Force), Navy & Marine Corps Relief or Army Emergency Relief, or Coast Guard Mutual Assistance.
+If financial help does not fall within American Red Cross policy or guidelines, a referral will be made to the appropriate aid society: Air Force Aid Society (Air Force and Space Force), Navy & Marine Corps Relief Society, Army Emergency Relief, or Coast Guard Mutual Assistance.

-After arriving at Joint Base Charleston, Air Force personnel may contact the Air Force Aid Society via the Military & Family Readiness Center-Air Base for guidance and possible emergency financial assistance, if needed.
+After arriving at Joint Base Charleston, Air Force personnel may contact the Air Force Aid Society via the Military & Family Readiness Center-Air Base for guidance and possible emergency financial assistance.
 The Air Force Aid Society provides emergency financial assistance on a case-by-case basis through either an interest-free loan or in cases of hardship, a grant.
 For more information please call 843-963-4406.

 Navy personnel can receive emergency financial assistance through the Navy & Marine Corp Relief Society.
 For more information, please call 843-794-7662.
 Relief agencies can be reached online under their respective program titles.